dkconnect/singularity/README.md

 # Quant Singularity - Intenrship Assignment
+### Note - I have used Gemini for generating this README text.

 This repository contains the end-to-end implementation of a prediction classifier for the NIFTY 50 index, developed as part of the Financial ML intern screening project for **Quant Singularity**.